NHL 17 Hockey Ultimate Team: Best Goalies Guide

 The rankings of these goalies for each of the two situations is based on an average rating of the skill stats relevant to the specific goaltending requirement for those situations.
 As you can see by the tables, Carey Price comes in as the top goalie when trying to stop a shot from a behind the net pass, and Henrik Lundqvist ranks as the best net minder for stopping those breakaway attacks.

 By calculating the average rank of goalies across both situations, we can find who the best goalies are over both situations are, and who you should get for your NHL 17 HUT team.
 The combined rankings come in as: 1.
 Carey Price, 2.
 Braden Holtby, 3.
 Henrik Lundqvist, 4.
 Jonathan Quick, 5.
 Tuukka Rask, 6.
 Marc-Andre Fleury, 7.
 Pekka Rinne, 7.
 Cory Schneider, 9.
 Ben Bishop, 10.
 Sergei Bobrovsky, 10.
 Roberto Luongo, 12.
 Corey Crawford, 13.
-Semyon Varmalov, 14.
+Semyon Varlamov, 14.
 Craig Anderson, 15.
 Kari Lehtonen, 16.
 Devan Dubnyk, 17.
-Frederick Andersen, 18.
+Frederik Andersen, 18.
 Steve Mason, 19.
 Martin Jones, 19.
 John Gibson, 21.
 Petr Mrazek.

 Whilst you may not want to pick your starting goalie purely based on stifling two common forms of scoring, this should help you to decide between goalies of equal overall rating.
 For example, the Boston Bruins goalie Tuukka Rask is rated at 88 overall, the same as Ben Bishop, Corey Crawford, Marc-Andre Fleury and Sergei Bobrovsky, but outclasses all of them when called upon to snuff out two of the more common, and frustration, methods of scoring online.